isomerpages/nhg-csdo/_clinician-scientist/NHG Health LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 ---
 <h4><strong>Introduction</strong></h4>
 <p>The <strong>NHG Health-LKCMedicine Clinician Scientist Career Scheme (CSCS)</strong> is
-a research manpower development programme jointly offered by <strong>NHG Health</strong> and <strong>Lee Kong Chian School of Medicine (LKCMedicine)</strong>.</p>
+a research talent development programme jointly offered by <strong>NHG Health</strong> and <strong>Lee Kong Chian School of Medicine (LKCMedicine)</strong>.</p>
-<p>It aims to develop research capabilities of clinicians to transform patient
+<p>It aims to develop a clinicians's research capabilities to improve patient
-care through competitive research and enable them to compete successfully for the<strong> </strong>National Medical Research Council (NMRC) Transition Award (TA)/Clinician Scientist Award (CSA) or equivalent within the next 2-3 years and further build his/her research career.</p>
+care through competitive research by supporting applicants for the National Medical Research Council (NMRC) Transition Award (TA) /Clinician Scientist Award (CSA) or equivalent within the next 2-3 years and further build his/her research career.</p>
 <p>Awardees will be offered access to LKCMedicine’s library resources during
 the term of the award.</p>
 <p></p>
 <h4><strong>Award Components</strong></h4>
 <ol data-tight="true" class="tight">
 <li>
-<p>Project funding quantum up to S$180,000, for up to 3 years; and</p>
+<p>Project funding quantum up to S$100,000, for up to 2 years; and</p>
 </li>
 <li>
-<p>Salary support of up to 0.4FTE for up to 3 years, with an applicable annual
+<p>Salary support of up to 0.4FTE for up to 2 years, with an applicable annual
 salary cap by clinician’s clinical designation (Table 1).
 <br>a) NHG Health Host institution will need to top up the difference if the
 awardee’s salary exceeds the applicable annual salary cap.